Frequently Asked Questions

 The PA Program starts in mid-August each year.
 There is no accommodation for alternate times, nor can students attend part-time.

 Yes.
-Much of the classroom work comprises PowerPoint presentations and Web-based testing.
-And a lot of our communication is done on the Internet—through e-mail, and the web-based Desire 2 Learn (D2L).
+Much of the curriculum and evaluation is shared via PowerPoint presentations and Web-based testing.
+Much of our communication is done on the Internet—through e-mail and the Desire 2 Learn (D2L) learning platform.
 D2L compatibility is necessary for online testing.
-Computers with either Windows or Macintosh operating systems are preferred, Chromebooks and iPads can work with D2L, but there may be other software that will not work well.
-Android tablets are not currently supported by D2L.
+Computers with either Windows or Macintosh operating systems are preferred.
+Chromebooks and iPads can work with D2L, but there may be other software that will not work well.

 Are Smartphones/tablets required?

-At this time we don’t require students to have smartphones or tablets (e.g. iPads), but many students find them very useful, especially during the second-year rotations.
-There are numerous medically-related applications for smartphones.
+At this time, we do not require students to have smartphones or tablets (e.g., iPads), but many students find them very useful, especially during the second-year rotations.
+Smartphones have numerous medically-related applications.

 Do Radford University Carilion PA students get hands-on clinical experiences during the first year?

-Do I have to find my own rotation sites?
+Do I have to find my rotation sites?

 Where do Radford University Carilion students do their second-year clinical rotations?

-In general all clinical rotations will be completed at established Program sites.
-Most rotations are completed at Carilion Clinic in Roanoke and affiliated sites.
-Assignments are based on availability of clinical sites, programmatic needs and, in the opinion of the clinical coordinator, appropriateness of “fit” between the site and student.
-You must be prepared to complete some rotations out of town, in areas throughout Virginia, North Carolina, and Tennessee.
-Currently, the Program provides housing for these required rotations.
+In general, all clinical rotations will be completed at established Program sites.
+Many rotations are completed at Carilion Clinic in Roanoke and affiliated sites.
+Assignments are based on the availability of clinical sites and accreditation requirements.

 Generally, students are given more flexibility in selecting their elective rotations.
-However, assignments are on a case-by-case basis, and are left to the discretion of the clinical coordinator.
+However, assignments are on a case-by-case basis and are left to the discretion of the DCE.

 What is the current and expected demand for physician assistants?

-Most of the graduates of our Program are working as clinicians in family practice, internal medicine, urgent care, and other medical areas.
-Others go on to do residencies or graduate studies.
+Most of our Program's graduates are clinicians in family practice, internal medicine, urgent care, and other medical areas.
+Others go on to do fellowships in specialties.
 Many of our graduates serve as preceptors and guest lecturers for our current students.

 In answer to growing physician shortages, there is a push for more PAs to help ensure access to care.
 Coupled with this are the prospects of an aging population (who will need more healthcare services) and the fact that more people are expected to seek care due to the Patient Protection and Affordable Care Act.